-- 1. Audit current operational statuses of individual security cameras. - 2.
-Procure replacement cameras. - 3.
-Replace outmoded equipment. - Q1: Ten replacement cameras were ordered and received to update outmoded equipment.
+- 1. Audit current operational statuses of individual security cameras.

+- 2. Procure replacement cameras.

+- 3. Replace outmoded equipment.

+Q1: Ten replacement cameras were ordered and received to update outmoded equipment.
 Five replacement cameras have been installed to date.
-Replacement of other older cameras at public entrances is a priority to provide more detailed facial recognition. - Q2: Sixteen interior and exterior cameras have been replaced or added using new higher resolution systems.
-Eight remaining cameras will be installed in Q3. - Q3: Additional cameras have been added to Lucero Library as well as camera repositioning.
-Plan to add final two cameras to Library @ the Y in Q4. - V. Bring all call center operations in-house foregoing the current outsourced service.
+Replacement of other older cameras at public entrances is a priority to provide more detailed facial recognition.

+Q2: Sixteen interior and exterior cameras have been replaced or added using new higher resolution systems.
+Eight remaining cameras will be installed in Q3.

+V. Bring all call center operations in-house foregoing the current outsourced service.

 - 1. Review telephone systems and call center protocols. - 2.
-Establish new procedures to best manage external calls into the district. - 3.
-Provide training and support for changes. - 4.
-Commence new processes. - 5.
-Evaluate and adjust, as needed. - Q1: This objective is completed but for final evaluation and adjustments, which are ongoing at this time.
-Initial evaluation shows annual expenses for the district have reduced by \$65,000 and customer service improved with more calls answered at point of first pick-up with fewer transfers. - Q2: The Call Center rollover queue has been tweaked in Q2 and a dashboard developed to monitor overall call activity.
-The Rawlings Library Circulation Department answers about 69 percent of all calls into the district, Library @ the Y about fifteen percent, Giodone Library about eleven percent, and Greenhorn Valley Library about five percent. - Q3: The Call Center transition project now is considered complete with newly adopted operational procedures fully in place and working well. - VI.
+Establish new procedures to best manage external calls into the district.

+- 3. Provide training and support for changes.

+- 4. Commence new processes.

+- 5. Evaluate and adjust, as needed.

+Q1: This objective is completed but for final evaluation and adjustments, which are ongoing at this time.
+Initial evaluation shows annual expenses for the district have reduced by \$65,000 and customer service improved with more calls answered at point of first pick-up with fewer transfers.

+Q2: The Call Center rollover queue has been tweaked in Q2 and a dashboard developed to monitor overall call activity.
+The Rawlings Library Circulation Department answers about 69 percent of all calls into the district, Library @ the Y about fifteen percent, Giodone Library about eleven percent, and Greenhorn Valley Library about five percent.

+VI.
 Conclude lighting upgrade work inside the Lamb Library converting fixtures to brighter, more energy-efficient LED.

-- 1. Survey site for needed additional fixture changes. - 2.
-Procure new lights. - Install and test. - Q1: Upgrade to LED lighting fixtures at Lamb Library continues.
+- 1. Survey site for needed additional fixture changes.

+- 2. Procure new lights.

+- 3. Install and test.

+Q1: Upgrade to LED lighting fixtures at Lamb Library continues.
 All fixture are procured and most are installed, including upstairs and parking lot.
-Final fixtures should be in place before Q3. - Q2: All lighting in upstairs area of the building is installed including employee area.
+Final fixtures should be in place before Q3.

+Q2: All lighting in upstairs area of the building is installed including employee area.
 The lower level work will be done in 2018.
-Reports are positive with brighter lighting and electricity use for lighting reduced by about one-half. - Q3: The Lamb Library 2017 lighting project work is complete with all upper floor fixtures now updated.
-The 2018 budget and plan include change-over for Lamb Library basement lighting to LED fixtures. - VII.
+Reports are positive with brighter lighting and electricity use for lighting reduced by about one-half.

+VII.
 Commence a mentoring program for further development of early-career PCCLD professionals.

 - 1. Identify current institutional leaders to oversee program development. - 2.
 Work with Human Resources on curriculum and eligibility for participation. - 3.
 Determine a group of individuals to participate, both mentors and mentees. - 4.
-Initiate the program and evaluate outcomes. - Q1: Amy Martin (Rawlings Readers Advisory & Reference Manager) and Jill Deulen (Director of Technical Services & Collection Development) are facilitating the Library Leadership Academy, which has a cohort of four early-career PCCLD staff members from various departments within the district.
-Each participant will complete a final project and make a presentation at the end of 2017 on what they have learned. - Q2: Amy Martin and Jill Deulen are facilitating the Library Leadership Academy, which has a cohort of four aspiring librarians from various departments in the district.
-Each participant will complete a final project and present to the Board of Trustees and library staff by EOY. - Q3: This year's Leadership Academy cohort of four aspiring librarians representing various departments in the district are completing final projects for presentation in Q4.
+Initiate the program and evaluate outcomes.

+Q1: Amy Martin (Rawlings Readers Advisory & Reference Manager) and Jill Deulen (Director of Technical Services & Collection Development) are facilitating the Library Leadership Academy, which has a cohort of four early-career PCCLD staff members from various departments within the district.
+Each participant will complete a final project and make a presentation at the end of 2017 on what they have learned.

+Q2: Amy Martin and Jill Deulen are facilitating the Library Leadership Academy, which has a cohort of four aspiring librarians from various departments in the district.
+Each participant will complete a final project and present to the Board of Trustees and library staff by EOY.